augentic/.github/profile/README.md

 **Augentic** is focussed on the integration of AI, automation, and developer tooling to **amplify capability without distorting provenance, authorship, or ground truth**.

-Build systems by leveraging the multiplying effect of agentic software delivery, while retaining human care and ownership.
+Build sophisticated systems by leveraging the multiplying effect of agentic software delivery, all while retaining human care and ownership.

 ## What we care about